 - Respect your partner’s boundaries

-- Practice the Imago Dialogue (mirroring, validating and empathizing, below)
+- Practice the Imago Dialogue (mirroring, validating, and empathizing, below)

 This is the author explaining Imago: